The 6 Most Important Steps to Solving High Car Premiums

 If you cause an accident, your liability insurance only pays for the other driver.
 That means you would have to pay out of your pocket for the repair costs of your vehicle.
 With collision insurance, you wouldn’t have to worry about that.
 It pays for car repairs regardless of fault.
 It’s additional coverage that you may include in your policy.

 What if no one’s at fault for the wreck of my car?
-There are many situations where your car gets damaged but no one is to blame.
-For example, a tree limb fell on your car or someone broke its windows.
-The unfortunate thing is you have to repair your car even if you didn’t do anything.
+There are many situations where your car gets damaged, but no one is to blame.
+For example, a tree limb fell on your car, or someone broke its windows.
+Unfortunately, you have to repair your car even if you didn’t do anything.
 Comprehensive coverage handles these kinds of situations.
-In case someone vandalizes or steals your car, or it’s damaged by falling debris, comprehensive coverage will pay.
+Comprehensive coverage will pay if someone vandalizes or steals your car or it’s damaged by falling debris.

-Keep in mind that for these two types of coverage to kick in, you have to pay a deductible first.
-Deductibles are a set amount of money that you share in the costs of repairs.
+Remember that for these two types of coverage to kick in, you must pay a deductible first.
+Deductibles are a set amount of money you share in the costs of repairs.
 Let’s say that the costs amount to 1000 dollars.
 You will receive 750 dollars if you have a 250-dollar deductible.

 Personal injury protection

-One type of coverage that pays for your medical bills is personal injury protection.
-Also known as no-fault insurance, covers your injuries as well as your passengers.
-It will also pay for lost earnings, funeral costs, home care expenses, and others regardless of fault.
-It might be mandatory in some states, and it’s useful if some of your passengers don’t have health insurance.
+Personal injury protection is one type of coverage that pays for your medical bills.
+Also known as no-fault insurance, covers your injuries and your passengers.
+Regardless of fault, it will also pay for lost earnings, funeral costs, home care expenses, and others.
+It might be mandatory in some states and helpful if some passengers don’t have health insurance.

 Uninsured/underinsured motorist coverage